 Advice - General / Getting your money

-When a freelance gets paid is something to sort out in initial negotiation over a job.
-Many companies have a particular date each month on which they send out payments, and freelances should be paid on the first such date after publication or (depending on what was agreed with the client) after delivery of the work, or after receipt of your invoice.
+When a freelance gets paid is something else to sort out in initial negotiation over a job.
+Many companies have a particular date each month on which they send out payments, and freelances should be paid on the first such date after delivery of the work, or (depending on what was agreed with the client) after they receive the freelance's of your invoice.

 Unless the client you work for operates a system of "self-billing" (see below), invoice promptly for work done.
-Without an invoice, a client may not even know that payment is due, let alone pay you.
+Without an invoice, a client's accounting department may not even know that payment is due, let alone pay you.
 On your side, efficient invoicing makes record-keeping easier.

-The freelance should state on invoices when they expect to be paid (within 30 days, unless otherwise and fairly agreed) and be prepared to remind the client as soon as payment seems to be late.
-Make it clear that late payment will incur interest and compensation.
-The UK government suggests this form of words on invoices:
+Invoice for each piece of work separately.
+If the client is late paying, you are likely entitled to at least £40 compensation on each invoice.
+Freelances should state on invoices when they expect to be paid (within 30 days, unless otherwise and fairly agreed) and be prepared to remind the client as soon as payment seems to be late.
+If you want to make it clear that late payment will incur interest and compensation, the UK government has suggested this form of words on invoices:

 We understand and will exercise our statutory right to interest and compensation for debt recovery costs under the late payment legislation if we are not paid according to agreed credit terms.